spacetelescope/stsci.stimage/INSTALL.rst

 The script testpk.py can be used to check the integrity and version compatibility of the installation.

-Note: This script must be run from a directory other than stsci_python, for example your home directory.
-Make sure that $PYTHONPATH is correct.
+Make sure that PYTHONPATH is correct.

  ::

-    % cp testpk.py ~
-    % cd
     % python testpk.py